19hours/sg-statutes/Acts/Central Provident Fund Act.md

 “Housing Authority” means any of the following:

-(a) the Housing and Development Board constituted under section 3 of the Housing and Development Act (Cap.
+(a) the Housing and Development Boardconstituted under section 3 of the Housing and Development Act (Cap.
 129);

 (b) the Jurong Town Corporation constituted under section 3 of the Jurong Town Corporation Act (Cap.
 150);